cfe316/cfe316.github.io/_posts/2021-02-06-torus-ring-fluxes.md

 If we want to optimize a tokamak reactor design, we need a way to estimate the neutron flux at the inboard and outboard midplane.
 We can use an expensive MCNP calculation to check a few point designs, but it would be useful to have an easy-to-compute relation that gives the relative scaling as a function of the radius of the inner wall, the plasma major radius, and the radius of the outboard wall.

 We make a number of simplifying assumptions for this calculation, in order to make the problem tractable.
+Caution: I am not an expert on neutronics so these assumptions could well be so bad as to make the answer worthless.
   * The neutron source has the shape of an infinitestimal ring.
   * Neutrons travel in straight lines and do not bounce out of the wall; we are concerned with the fluxes of neutrons 'initially' encountering the wall.